mzahorec/mzahorec.github.io/_pages/projects.md

 ## Data Science at MathWorks
 For three summers (2020-2022), I worked full-time at MathWorks with the Data Science Courses Team.
 I helped develop scripts, projects, assessments, and more.
 See, e.g., [Practical Data Science with MATLAB on Coursera](https://www.coursera.org/specializations/practical-data-science-matlab).

-## Formatting and Index Generator--Kant's *Critique of Practical Reason*
+## Formatting and Index Generator -- *Critique of Practical Reason*
 For Courtney Fugate's new translation of Kant's Second Critique.
 In addition to formatting the book in InDesign, I wrote Python code to parse the raw text and generate an index.
 It implements various replacement rules and rules for term-searching.
 Feel free to peruse: [https://github.com/mzahorec/indexgen](https://github.com/mzahorec/indexgen).

+## This Website
+If you would like to make a website like this one, feel free to peruse my modifications ([https://github.com/mzahorec/mzahorec.github.io](https://github.com/mzahorec/mzahorec.github.io)) of [this Jekyll theme](https://github.com/mmistakes/minimal-mistakes).